 Pittsburgh Redbud Project

 The Pittsburgh Redbud Project is an exciting initiative of the Western Pennsylvania Conservancy that launched in 2016 with funding from the Colcom Foundation.
-With the help of hundreds of volunteers and partners, we've planted thousands of flowering redbud and complementary native trees on trails, hillsides and open spaces in downtown Pittsburgh and on the North Shore in view of the city’s riverfronts.
+With the help of hundreds of volunteers and partners, we've planted thousands of flowering Eastern redbuds and other complementary native trees and shrubs on trails, hillsides and open spaces in downtown Pittsburgh and on the North Shore in view of the city’s riverfronts.

-Simply put: Redbuds are beautiful, flowering trees and are among the first trees to bloom each spring!
-Flowering occurs before the trees' leaves form.
-Flowers are usually pink, but can have either white or purple foliage.
-Some wildlife feed on redbud seeds and pollinators find them useful, too, as bees use the tree’s flowers for honey production.
+Simply put: Eastern redbuds are beautiful, flowering trees and are among the first native tree species to bloom each April.
+Springtime foliage occurs before the trees' leaves form, and redbud tree flowers are usually pink, but can also be white or purple.
+Some wildlife feed on redbud seeds and pollinators find them useful, too, as bees use the trees' flowers for honey production.
 Evergreen trees, other flowering trees and shrubs have also been planted along with the redbuds to provide tree diversity and encourage tree health.
 These trees also introduce bursts of spring color to and enhance visual interest around Pittsburgh’s three rivers.
 As these trees mature and the canopy grows, the area will continue to transform with even more native beauty while adding to the city's tree canopy, among several other tree benefits.